LukasGelbmann/adventkit/README.md

 -   Run all solvers: `src/run.sh`
 -   Run all solvers from one year: `src/run.sh 2019`

-When invoked with the optional argument `--time`, `src/run.sh` print the execution time for each day.
+When invoked with the optional argument `--time`, `src/run.sh` prints the execution time for each day.
 If the command `pypy3` invokes a suitable version of PyPy, `src/run.sh` uses it for any solvers that are expected to run faster under PyPy than CPython.